 MAPS & NAVIGATION

-Although the trail is well signposted and never far from main roads, carrying a map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The official map can be downloaded from the trail website, which also provides the latest trail status and updates.
+Although the trail is well signposted and never far from main roads, carrying a map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The official map can be downloaded from the trail website.

 OFFICIAL TRAIL GUIDEBOOK